Jimmie Lou Fisher: 2002 gubernatorial race

 In 2002 the Arkansas Democratic Party asked Fisher to be its candidate against Mike Huckabee, because they felt that she was the strongest candidate possible.
 They did not want to allow the highly popular Huckabee to blow past the opposition to another term as he had done in 1998, when he easily defeated the Democratic candidate in what was an embarrassingly large defeat for the Democratic Party.
 Determined not to let that happen again, the Democratic Party came to Fisher.
 Fisher was not able to run for another term for state treasurer because of the 1994 term-limits law that voters had passed.
 Because of this, Fisher reluctantly agreed to take on Huckabee.
 Despite her reluctance to enter the race originally, Fisher ran an incredibly strong and active campaign.
 She raised over $1 million, and campaigned hard across the state.

 She hit Huckabee hard on Education with her REACH proposal.
-This came at a time where Huckabee was very vulnerable on that issue due to public frustration about poor education funding for rural schools.
+This came at a time when Huckabee was very vulnerable on that issue due to public frustration about poor education funding for rural schools.
 Other highlights of her campaign included: ethics accountability, prescription drug relief for seniors, Economic Growth and raising the minimum wage, crime, (during a time when Huckabee was being slammed due to questionable pardons, including one that left two women dead in Missouri), and fiscal responsibility.

 Polling showed the race slowly narrowing, but Fisher was unable to cut into Huckabee's lead enough to win.
 Huckabee was also helped by the positive political wave for Republicans that swept through nation that year, though it did little to save incumbent U.S. Senator Tim Hutchinson, from his loss, by a 54 percent to 46 percent margin, to then Attorney General Mark Pryor.
 In the end, Huckabee won 53 percent to 47 percent.